Are state-sponsored cyber-attacks a serious threat to your businesses?

 Let’s be real for a moment and acknowledge that most businesses don’t have to worry about state-sponsored cyber-attacks.
 Only if you fulfil one or more of the following criteria do state-sponsored cyber-attacks become a credible threat:

-- You provide a service which would cause public disruption if it went offline (gas, electric, water, telecoms, Internet, medicine, transport, waste management or education etc.)
+- You provide a service that would cause public disruption if it went offline (gas, electric, water, telecoms, Internet, medicine, transport, waste management or education etc.)

 - You hold an active government contract